tlepple/data_origination_workshop/README.md

 ---
 ---

-#  What is Debezium Server:
+#  What is Debezium Server?
 ---
 Debezium Server is an open-source distributed platform for change data capture (CDC) that captures events from databases, message queues, and other systems in real-time and streams them to Kafka or other event streaming platforms.
 It is part of the Debezium project, which aims to simplify and automate the process of extracting change events from different sources and making them available to downstream applications.